chiefonboarding/Documentation/docs/Howto.md

 On the right side, you will see an example of how it looks for the new hire.
 This, again, is for the webportal, but can be used for Slack as well.

 ### Admin to do items
-Sometimes, you or any of your colleagues need to do something for you new hire as well.
+Sometimes, you or any of your colleagues need to do something for your new hire as well.
 With these items, you can automatically create a to do item for someone.
 You can assign it to someone and you can also notify someone else of this.

 ![admin todo edit](/admin-todo-edit.png)

 They will get a notification of this through Slack or email.

 ### Text/Slack/Email messages
-I going over those all at once as they all have the same purpose: Sending a one-off message to someone.
+I am going over those all at once as they all have the same purpose: Sending a one-off message to someone.
 This 'someone' could be the new hire themselves, the manager or buddy assigned to the new hire or some random person that you can pick yourself.

 Here is an example of an email message: